-Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 General - Significant Financial Challenges The Council continues to face significant funding pressures and changes to the national funding regime.
+The Council continues to face significant funding pressures AGS 2019-20, 2021-22 The Medium Term Financial Strategy MTFS) reflects the expected need to make future savings over the medium term taking into account anticipated changes in financing.
+The council set a budget in February 2022 outlining the strategic and changes to the national funding regime.
 In response we will continue to maintain financial resilience by moving towards a fully balanced budget.
 Progression of the programme of work to close the funding gap approved as part of the 2021-24 Medium Term Financial Strategy.
 Proposed Funding Reform, cost and supply chain issues caused by geopolitical issues, global economic volatility and recovery post Covid-19 pandemic need also to be addressed.
 Potential shortfall on the delivery of savings to meet the circa £1.7m Funding Gap by 2024-25.
-AGS 2019-20, 2020-21 and 2021-22 highlighted by the Corporate Leadership Team and reflected in the MTFS and Corporate risk register The Medium Term Financial Strategy MTFS) reflects the expected need to make future savings over the medium term taking into account anticipated changes in financing.
-The council set a budget in February 2022 outlining the strategic direction towards achieving on-going savings: a) Progressing implementation of agreed major initiatives and projects, such as reviews of alternative service delivery models and management review set out in the medium-term financial strategy for 2021-2024. b) To continue to actively participate in and understand/model the impact of the fundamental Finance Reform, encompassing New Homes Bonus and Business Rate Review, phasing out of Revenue Support Grant, transfer of New Burdens, progression of Welfare Reform. c) To re-energise work around income generation, commercialisation and expenditure reductions post pandemic.
-Further develop and evolve the Financial Strategy to include: -potential for large scale service redesign, alternative delivery and service providers, digitalisation and demand management. d) To continue with the Localism agenda to meet target savings in MTFS a) All remaining service delivery reviews to be undertaken with target savings achieved. b) Balanced Budget for 2023-24 included in the MTFS 2023-26 with progression of proposals for significant savings/cost reductions to close the funding gap from 2024-25. c) Cabinet/CLT to manage process of rebuilding income streams d) Successful creation of independent Bewdley Museum Trust; continue negotiations with parish councils during 2022.
-Conclude second round negotiations with town councils.
-Head of Resources, Chief Executive, and whole of CLT Cabinet/CLT CLT/Cabinet April 2021 to March 2023, January 2023 December 2022 As set out in Localism timetable
+All rema direction towards achieving on-going savings: a) Progressing implementation of agreed major initiatives and projects, such as reviews of alternative service delivery models and management review set out in the medium-term financial strategy for 2021-2024. b) To continue to actively participate in and understand/model the impact of the fundamental Finance Reform, encompassing New Homes Bonus and Business Rate Review, phasing out of Revenus Support Grant, transfer of New Burdens, progression of Welfare Reform. c) To re-energise work around income generation, commercialisation and expenditure reductions post pandemic.
+Further develop and evolve the Financial Strategy to include: -potential for large scale service redesign, alternative delivery and service providers, digitalisation and demand management. d) To continue with the Localism agenda to meet target savings in MTFS with target nieved.
+Budget for luded in the -26 with of proposals for avings/cost o close the from 2024-25.
+CLT to manage ebuilding income ful creation of at Bewdley rust; continue is with parish Executive, and whole of CLT Cabinet/CLT Cabinet/CLT Cabinet/CLT Cabinet/CLT Cabinet/CLT Cabinet/CLT Chief Executive, and whole of CLT April 2021 to March 2023, January 2023 December 2022 As set out in Localism timetable